Aliases for ERI1 Gene

 GeneCards Summary for ERI1 Gene

 ERI1 (Exoribonuclease 1) is a Protein Coding gene.
 Among its related pathways are Translational Control and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include rRNA binding and 3-5 exonuclease activity.
+GO annotations related to this gene include nucleic acid binding and ribosome binding.
 An important paralog of this gene is ERI3.

 UniProtKB/Swiss-Prot for ERI1 Gene